The activities we provide are tailored for anyone to participate in having fun exploring and being creative with sound.

-We use the Musicians’ Union teaching rates as a guide for workshops.
-Rates do vary though depending on the number of people, length of workshop and location, so please get in touch if you are interested in having us for an event to discuss costs.
+We use the Musicians’ Union teaching rates as a guide for workshop prices.
+Rates may vary slightly depending on the number of people, length of workshop and location.
+Please contact us if you are interested in having a workshop at your school or event.

-We have worked with a number of primary schools running 1hr workshops for groups of 15 or 30 children at a time.
-Our workshops are tailored to accompany the National Curriculum for Key Stages 1 and 2 in Music and Science.
+We have worked with a number of primary schools running 1hr workshops for groups of up to 30 children at a time.
+Our workshops can be used to accompany the National Curriculum for Key Stages 1 and 2 in Music and Science.

 - Sc4/4.1a – Identify how sounds are made, associating some of them with something vibrating.